 Everyone, not just cancer patients, can benefit from an anti-inflammatory diet rich in low-fat proteins, Omega-3 fatty acids and fruits and vegetables.

-That’s the advice of Jenny Hagendorf, a registered dietician and board-certified nutrition specialist in oncology at the Cancer Therapy and Research Center.
+That’s the advice of Jenny Hagendorf, a registered dietician and board-certified nutrition specialist in oncology at the UT Health San Antonio MD Anderson Cancer Center.

 “By decreasing inflammation in the body, we can all live healthier lives,” asserts Hagendorf.
 “Inflammation increases the chances of heart disease, high blood pressure and other diseases, such as diabetes.”

 High amounts of sugars, saturated fats and processed foods are the enemies of an anti-inflammatory diet.
 Hagendorf recommends avoiding these foods and substituting fish, fruits, vegetables, nuts, seeds, spices and whole grains in your diet.

 A good strategy for determining which foods are processed is to follow a simple rule: read the ingredients on the label, she advises.
 If you can readily identify every ingredient as having come from a plant or animal, then it is healthier.
 The key is to integrate as many whole foods as we possibly can into our daily intake, according to Hagendorf.

 Hagendorf stresses that optimal nutrition using an anti-inflammatory approach helps improve treatment outcomes for cancer patients and often reduces their time in treatment.
 Eating the right kind of food during and after treatment helps patients feel better and remain stronger.